 Louis G. Friedman, President of Production Logistics, is a San Francisco native and cum laude graduate of the University of California.
-He began his career with Alfred Hitchcock’s Assistant Director at Universal Studios.
-As a Production Supervisor for George Lucas’ Lucasfilm, Louis contributed to ‘The Empire Strikes Back’, ‘Return of the Jedi’, ‘Raiders of the Lost Ark’, ‘Indiana Jones and the Temple of Doom’ and ‘More American Graffiti’.
-Friedman also worked with James Cameron as a Production Executive on ‘Titanic’, which grossed $2.2 billion worldwide.
+Early in his career he was mentored by Alfred Hitchcock’s Assistant Director at Universal Studios.
+As a Production Supervisor for Lucasfilm Ltd., Louis contributed to ‘The Empire Strikes Back’, ‘Return of the Jedi’, ‘Raiders of the Lost Ark’, ‘Indiana Jones and the Temple of Doom’ and ‘More American Graffiti’.
+As a Production Executive he worked with famed Dutch Director Paul Verhoeven on cult classic ‘Starship Troopers’ and in Mexico with Director James Cameron on the ground breaking ‘Titanic’, which grossed $2.2 billion worldwide.

-As an Executive Producer, films include the Mark Wahlberg true Boston bombing story ‘Patriots Day’ and ‘Lone Survivor’ which earned $200M worldwide box office.
+As an Executive Producer, films include Science Action Fantasy ‘Bloodshot’, Mark Wahlberg’s true Boston bombing story ‘Patriots Day’ and ‘Lone Survivor’ which earned nearly $200M worldwide box office.
 Additional film credits as Executive Producer include ‘American Wedding’, ‘American Reunion’, ‘Piranha’, ‘Into the Blue’, ‘Blue Crush’, ‘How High’, and ‘Accepted’.
-Louis served as Production Executive on ‘Starship Troopers’ for Director Paul Verhoeven which was Oscar nominated for Best Visual Effects.

-With a breadth of more than three decades experience in the motion picture industry, he’s worked with many of the American Film Market’s most accomplished directors, producers, writers and actors.
+With a breadth of motion picture industry experience covering decades of trend setting productions from 16mm, 35mm, 70mm and now the digital age, Louis has worked with many of the American Film Market’s most accomplished directors, producers, writers and actors.
 Contributing to fifteen feature films that have each grossed over $100M box office, he has worked on more than 70 films, earning 37 Oscar nominations and 21 Oscar wins and his television projects have received a total of 352 nominations from the Academy of Television Arts and Sciences, 12 Golden Globe awards and 25 Emmy awards.